Map meaningful places in your community

 Analyze data

-Once you've collected your data, you can begin to analyze it.
-There are several questions to ask as you’re analyzing your data: how many people have taken your survey?
+Once you've collected your data, you can analyze it.
+There are several questions to ask as you're analyzing your data: how many people have taken your survey?
 Is there any possible bias in the data?
 Are there any answers that surprise you?
 Remember, you can go back and collect more data at any time.

 Note:

-1. Click the Data tab.
+1. On the ribbon, click the Data tab.

-The Data tab shows two main components—a map of the data points you’ve collected, and an attribute table.
+The Data tab shows two main components: a map of the data points you've collected and an attribute table.
 An attribute table is a table that organizes all the data about each point.

 2. Click a point on the map.